skunkiferous/Meta/api/README.md

 Beans could offer a "map view" of their properties.
 Any code that "knows" about the Properties does not need to use a map view, so we should use Strings as the map key.

-If we have "read-only", "computed" properties, we need to have new property lists, which contains only "real" properties.

 If the API type of a property is NOT a bean, then we should check that no bean can be set in this property.

 If we force the use of a "unique prefix" to prevent name clashes, this prefix should represent the "Maven group-ID", rather then then Maven artifact-ID or the hierarchy-ID.
 Group-IDs are orthogonal to hierarchies.